20 Fresh Ingredients I Prep to Make Homemade Cooking a Breeze

 Homemade Pressure-Canned Meals in Jars

-I really want to see pressure cooking becoming a thing for more people and not just homesteaders and gardeners.
+I really want to see canning becoming a thing for more people and not just homesteaders and gardeners.
 There is no good reason why a pressure canner can’t become as ubiquitous and standard in kitchens like a microwave is.

 Pressure canning meals like soups, stews, and chili has been such a wonderful addition to my meal prep routine.
 I love knowing that I have a shelf full of ready-to-eat meals that just need to be heated up.
 It’s perfect for those days when I’m too tired to cook but still want something homemade.